 Founder and Director Link to our Donations at Work page

-*If you are unfamiliar with the term UBUNTU read on:
+*If you are unfamiliar with the term UBUNTU, but would like to know more read on:

 UBUNTU is a sub-Saharan philosophy that recognizes the interdependence of life.